teloxide/teloxide/CODE_STYLE.md

 }
 ```

+**Rationale:**
-**Rationale:** easier to get the sense of the API by visually scanning the file.
-If function bodies are folded in the editor, the source code should read as documentation for the public API.
+- Easier to get a sense of the API by visually scanning the file
+- If function bodies are folded in the editor, the source code should be read as documentation for the public API

 ## Early Returns

-Do use early returns
+Do use early returns:

 ```rust
 // GOOD